nanobash/dsa/DataStructure.md

 Insert or update an element at a specific index       | O(1), O of 1, constant time Delete an element by index setting it to null         | O(1), O of 1, constant time Delete an element by shifting elements                | O(n), O of n, linear time

+# Stack & Queue belong to an abstract data type

+* Doesn't dictate how the data is stored
+* Dictates the operations you can perform (how to access the data)
+* Concrete data structure is usually a concrete class
+* Abstract data type is usually an interface
+  * Stack
+  * Queue

+# Hash Tables

+* Abstract data type
+* Provides access to data using keys
+* Key doesn't have to be an integer
+* Consists key/value pairs - data types don't have to match
+* Optimised for retrieval - when key is known
+* An associative array is one type of hash table
+* Hash function maps keys of any data type to an integer
+* In Java, hash function is Object.hashCode()
+* Collision happens when more than one value has the same hashed value